molinari135/food-recommender-system/docs/food-recsys-demo-docs.md

 ## Conclusion
 This documentation provides an overview of the Food RecSys demo application, including its file structure and main components.
 By following the instructions, you can easily run the application and explore its features.
 Enjoy your personalized food recommendations!

+## Contributors
+This demo was designed and implemented by **Ester Molinari** (@molinari135), MSc student in Computer Science @ University of Bari Aldo Moro during AY 2024/2025.